- 1. What is a Stripped Lug Nut?

 What is a Stripped Lug Nut?

-Keeping track with all the fasteners (the one that is tightened and loosened with wrenches, screwdrivers, and sockets) that’s found in your vehicle can be very confusing, and one of the necessary fasteners found in your car is the Lug Nut and Lug Bolts.
+Keeping track of all the fasteners (the one that is tightened and loosened with wrenches, screwdrivers, and sockets) that are found in your vehicle can be very confusing, and one of the necessary fasteners found in your car is the Lug Nut and Lug Bolts.
 What are lug nuts and bolts?
 Where can they be found?